Robert R. Garwood

-Robert Russell Garwood (born April 1, 1946) is a controversial former Vietnam War prisoner of war (POW).
-Garwood was a United States Marine Corps private first class when he was captured on September 28, 1965, near Da Nang, Quang Nam Province.

-Often cited as the last verified American POW from the Vietnam War, Garwood was taken to North Vietnam in 1969, and reportedly was released in 1973 along with the other U.S. POWs as part of the Paris Peace Accords.
-However, he did not return to the United States until March 22, 1979.
+Robert Russell Garwood (born April 1, 1946) is a former United States Marine.
+Often cited as the last verified American prisoner of war (POW) from the Vietnam War, Garwood was captured on September 28, 1965 by Việt Cộng forces near Da Nang, Quang Nam Province.
+He was taken to North Vietnam in 1969, and although he was reportedly released in 1973 along with the other U.S. POWs as part of the Paris Peace Accords, he did not return to the United States until March 22, 1979.

-Garwood was judged by the Department of Defense (DoD) to have acted as a collaborator with the enemy.
+Upon his return, the Department of Defense (DoD) judged him to have acted as a collaborator with the enemy, for which he was subject to a court-martial, stripped of his rank as Private first class and dishonorably discharged.
 In 1998, the DoD changed Garwood's status from RETURNEE to AWOL/Deserter/Collaborator.

 Garwood has repeatedly denied all charges of collaboration.
-He also accuses the DoD of trying to rewrite history to make him seem a liar to downplay his 1984 claims about POWs left behind.
+He also accuses the DoD of trying to rewrite history by framing him as a liar to discredit his 1984 claims about American POWs left behind in Vietnam, with activist and fellow Vietnam War veteran Ted Sampley commenting at Garwood's congress hearing that "before he even spoke, he was victim of character assassination".

+Early life and education

+Garwood was born in Greensburg, Indiana, into a large, poor family of farmers to Ruth Buchanan and Jack Garwood.
+At age four, his parents divorced, after which Garwood lived with his father and paternal grandmother.
+Garwood attended high school in Indianapolis and dropped out at age 17 in order to join the U.S. Marine Corps.
+He began recruit training at Camp Pendleton in October 1963 and was deployed to South Vietnam in 1964.
+He was due to be reassigned on October 9, 1965.